mimersql/mimersql-rdb-migration/migrate/readme.md

 - `<schema>` should be the same as `<name of database>` in the unload step.
 - `<Mimer SQL user>` is a database user that will be created if it does not exist.
 If left out, a default user called "mimeruser" is used.

 For the specified Mimer SQL user, a schema will be created, and all database objects will be created within that schema.
 Multiple Rdb databases can be unloaded and loaded using the same Mimer SQL user but with different schema names.
+The schema corresponds to the name given by the “declare alias” statement used with the Rdb database.

 The `load_mimer.com` script will perform the following steps: